 Although slavery is officially abolished in every jurisdiction in the world, it does not mean that contemporary slavery does not exist.
 In fact, if anything, it just means that slavery is harder to track and occurs far from the eye of local authorities.

 Debt slavery, or bonded labor, is the most rampant form of modern slavery in Pakistan, according to the Global Slavery Index, with the Punjab and Sindh provinces being the hot-spots for such practices.
-Nationally, 1.13 percent of the country’s population is enslaved today.
+Nationally, 16.8 people out of every 1,000 are enslaved.
 Poor families become trapped into slavery when they approach an affluent person in need of a loan for an emergency like a sickness.
 The affluent person adds the entire family into his collection of “property” in return for providing medical financing.
 The family is forced to work for long hours for low wages, of which half is retained by the affluent person.
 This loan at times may take a generation or more to be repaid, and, until then, the whole family will still remain the property of the affluent person.
 In Pakistan it’s common for wealthy persons to own brick kilns, coal mines, and carpet-making factories, or to conduct agriculture, like the farming of cotton, wheat, or rice, with much of the work being carried out by forced labor.
-Brick kilns are the factories where much of this slavery occurs, and bond and free combined is reported to employ 4.5 million people in the country.
+Brick kilns are the factories where much of this slavery occurs.

 Which Country Has the Most Slaves?

 |Rank||Country||Estimated Number of Modern Slaves (Per 1,000 People)|